nicholasdille/container-slides/160_gitlab_ci/200_job_token/slides.md

 Job token inherits permissions of triggering user

+When using schedules the creator of the schedule is used

-Limit access to specific projects [](https://docs.gitlab.com/ee/ci/jobs/ci_job_token.html#configure-the-job-token-scope-limit)
+Configure the job token to limit access to projects [](https://docs.gitlab.com/ee/ci/jobs/ci_job_token.html#configure-the-job-token-scope-limit)